ionztorm/financli/README.md

 # FinanCLI

+This is my first personal project as part of the [Boot.dev](https://boot.dev) curriculum, following completion of the Python path.
+I decided to build this project as it's something I currently already do using Microsoft Excel, and since I prefer to live in my terminal, I wanted something I could use without having to leave, or worse, grab my mouse.

 **FinanCLI** is a command-line financial management tool designed to help you track, manage, and visualise your accounts and transactions — all from your terminal.

 It aims to be: